Updated May 22, 2023

 - Staff quarters etc

-For example, Any residential project shall require completion of the main building (consisting of flats) for handing over of the project to the customer.
-So in order to maximize sales, the execution of clubhouse (which are considered as over and above comforts) shall be considered in the pre-final stage of the project & Major building area (consisting of flats) shall be prioritized.
+For example, Any residential project shall require the completion of the main building (consisting of flats) for handing over the project to the customer.
+So to maximize sales, the execution of clubhouses (considered as over and above comforts) shall be considered in the pre-final stage of the project & the Major building area (consisting of flats) shall be prioritized.

 4. Planning & scheduling (Timelines)

-- After finalizing WBS, now all the activities are allocated with prescribed timelines (ensuring project completion within stipulated timelines).
+- After finalizing the WBS, we allocate all the activities within prescribed timelines, ensuring project completion within stipulated timelines.

-- All the activities and their respective interdependencies are work out and are linked accordingly using some project management software like MSP, Primavera, etc.
+- All the activities and their respective interdependencies are worked out and linked accordingly using project management software like MSP, Primavera, etc.

-- Quantum of different materials required for the project are estimated or calculated based on design/drawings provided by the Architect & Structural team.
+- The Quantum of materials required for the project is estimated or calculated based on design/drawings provided by the Architect & Structural team.

-- General material used in construction is Cement, Steel, Aggregate, Sand, Brick / Blocks, Plywood/pinewood (for Shuttering), Gypsum (for plaster), Doors, Windows, Tiles / Marble / Granite (for Flooring, etc.).
+- Available material used in construction is Cement, Steel, Aggregate, Sand, Brick / Blocks, Plywood/pinewood (for Shuttering), Gypsum (for plaster), Doors, Windows, Tiles / Marble / Granite (for Flooring, etc.).

-- Based on the above estimate & planning, a material requirement schedule is prepared by the project manager and submitted to the procurement team for further process.
+- Based on the above estimate & planning, a material requirement schedule is prepared by the project manager and submitted to the procurement team for further processing.

-- Based on the quantum of work & timelines, the project manager shall work out the resource requirement, i.e. Estimation of the number of labors (or) machinery required.
+- Based on the Quantum of work & timelines, the project manager shall work out the resource requirement, i.e., Estimation of the number of laborers (or) machinery required.

-For example, 2 Masons shall complete a 10 square meter of brickwork in 1 day; then the project manager shall plan and deploy 4 Masons in order to complete the same work in 0.5 days.
+For example, 2 Masons shall complete 10 square meters of brickwork in 1 day; then, the project manager shall plan and deploy 4 Masons to complete the same work in 0.5 days.

-- Machinery is an integral part of the construction, were based on project specifications, there are multiple types of machinery that are available in the market.
-The project manager shall shortlist the machinery as per the project requirement and further procures the same considering budgeting assumptions.
+- Machinery is an integral part of construction, where multiple types of machinery are available in the market based on project specifications.
+The project manager shall shortlist the machinery per the project requirement and further procure the same, considering budgeting assumptions.